DataDog/documentation/content/en/continuous_integration/search/_index.md

 To see the unified pipeline trace, click on the `View unified trace` checkbox on the pipeline execution page.

 The unified trace shows in a single trace all pipeline traces generated due to the different partial retries of your pipeline.
-If the pipeline execution has no partial retries, the unified trace will show only the trace of a single pipeline execution.
+If the pipeline execution has no partial retries, the unified trace shows only the trace of a single pipeline execution.

 ### Explore connections to services, resources, and network events